wiiees/pyling23/exercises/02_logic.md

 **2.16.** If in the previous exercise you had to try the same expressions a couple of times (with different truth values assigned to `p` and `q`), then hopefully you remembered to use the up arrow in the Console to cycle through previous commands.

 **2.17.** ⭐⭐ Do the same, but now with three variables `p`, `q` and `r` to play with: can you assign truth values to them in a way that makes the following equivalences come out as `False`?
+(This is tricky!
+You can either try to reason your way towards the solution, or simply try out different possible variable assignments.)
 1. `p or (q and r) == (p or q) and r`
 2. `p and (q and r) == (p and q) and r`
 3. `p or (q or r) == (p or q) or r`
 4. `p or (q and r) == (p or q) and (p or r)`
 5. `p and (q or r) == (p and q) or (p and r)`

-**2.18.** ⭐ The previous exercises revealed that in some cases the parentheses don't seem to make a difference.
+**2.18.** ⭐ Some of the previous exercises revealed that in some cases the parentheses don't seem to make a difference.
 Can you safely omit them in those cases?
 What if you omit them in the cases where it _does_ make a difference?
 Try to predict the result and then test it with Python.
 Can you explain what you see with the help of specific operator precedence rules (https://docs.python.org/3/reference/expressions.html#operator-precedence)?

 **2.19.** Keywords like `and` and `or` are special, reserved terms that are handled by the syntactic parser _before_ any Python code is interpreted.
 Because of this, they cannot be used as ordinary variables, e.g., assigned new values.
 Demonstrate this by trying to assign something to a variable named `and`.